 The Membership roster is available to all members online on the website (after you login).
 You must be a member for a year before running for the Board.
 Board meetings are the 2nd Tuesday of the month at 7:00pm and generally run 2 hours (based on the agenda).
 The Officers are voted annually, the Directors are voted for a 2-year term.
 The Board may appoint a Director in the remaining term of a previously elected Director, where a previous Director has resigned.

 There will be 8 buckles for the show!
-You read that right 8 buckles.
-These buckles will be charished by you for decades!
-The buckles for Members has blue stones, the buckles for Non-Members have clear stones.
+You read that right - 8 buckles.
+These buckles will be cherished for decades!

-Sunday: Participate at the Gaited Horseshow & Playday or enjoy the local parks.
-(The Arena and roundpen are not available to folks other than event participants on Sunday.)
+Note: (The Arena is not available to folks other than event participants on Sunday.)

 9:00am - 2:00pm